tarantool/doc/doc/concepts/index.rst

 Using Tarantool as an application server, you can write applications in Lua, C, or C++.
 You can also create reusable :ref:`modules <concepts-modules>`.

-A convenient way to serve a clustered application on Tarantool is using :ref:`Tarantool Cartridge <tarantool-cartridge>` -- a framework for developing, deploying, and managing applications.

 To increase the speed of code execution, Tarantool has a Lua Just-In-Time compiler (LuaJIT) on board.
 LuaJIT compiles hot paths in the code -- paths that are used many times -- thus making the application work faster.